-What Is Professional Liability Insurance?
+What is Professional Liability Insurance or Errors and Omissions Insurance?

 Professional liability insurance provides coverage for you and your business in cases where you are found negligent in the services your company provided.
 Without liability insurance, you and your company are left responsible for any damages.